Turbomachinery: Definition, Types, Core Equations, And Maps

 Efficiency That Matches How People Report

-For compressors and turbines, isentropic efficiency is the most common reporting choice because it compares real work to ideal work at the same pressure ratio.
-(GRC NASA)
+For compressors and turbines, isentropic efficiency is the default metric because it compares real work to the ideal work at the same pressure ratio and inlet state.

-Polytropic efficiency is also used for compressors because it supports stage comparisons and multistage interpretation, especially when the pressure ratio is high.
-(ScienceDirect)
+Polytropic efficiency is common for compressors because it enables stage-by-stage comparison and multistage interpretation, especially at high overall pressure ratios and long trains.

 Similarity, Specific Speed, And Selection

-Similarity is what keeps scaling honest.
-It is how you move from a duty point to a machine family without guessing, and it is also how you sanity check whether your chosen speed and size are realistic.
-(ScienceDirect)
+Similarity keeps scaling defensibly.
+Use it to move from one duty point to a whole machine family without guesswork, and to sanity check whether your selected size and RPM are physically credible.

 The Two Minute Sanity Check That Saves Reviews